trel/irods_client_rest_cpp_beast/README.md

         //
         // This option should be used when the HTTP API is configured to
         // communicate with an iRODS 4.2 server.
+        //
+        // NOTE: The HTTP API will not be able to detect changes in policy
+        // within the connected iRODS server unless this option is enabled.
+        // See the "connection_pool" option for additional details.
         "enable_4_2_compatibility": false,

         // The credentials for the rodsadmin user that will act as a proxy